-MKCC SEND Team may contact Early Years Providers upon receipt of a Health Notification Form concerning children who have SEND or medical needs.
+The MKCC SEND Team may contact Early Years Providers upon receipt of a Health Notification Form concerning children who may have SEND or medical needs- support and advice will be determined via a triage process.

-A provider should ensure they have a strong multi-agency focus by securing local partnerships between all joint working professionals including education, health and social care.
+Providers should ensure they have a strong multi-agency focus by securing local partnerships between professionals including education, health and social care.

-Any Inclusion Grant Funding awarded to a provider will be monitored by the local authority to make sure it is being used as agreed in the best interests of the child.
+Any Inclusion Grant Funding awarded to a provider will be monitored by MKCC to make sure it is being used as agreed in the best interests of the child.
 Failure to provide support agreed may result in withdrawal of funds.